timbussmann/timbussmann.github.io/_posts/2023-06-23-assembly-versions.md

 Type.GetType for version 3:
 ```

-So as long as we're loading the same or a lower version number of the type, it will be found.
-If we load a higher number however, .NET returns `null`.
+It will be found as long as we're loading the same or a lower version number of the type.
+However, if we try to load a higher number, .NET returns `null`.

-But, [as I pointed out in an earlier blog post](https://timbussmann.github.io/2021/10/18/assembly-resolving.html), using `Assembly.LoadFrom` can change the loading behavior quite a bit.
-It doesn't just affect how/where it loads assembly from (e.g. if you can load assemmblies from disk that you're not referencing in your `deps.json` file) but also the version resolving behavior.
-So if we add a little `Assembly.LoadFrom("MyConsoleApp.dll");` (note that in .NET we need to load the DLL, not the exe file), suddenly all `Type.GetType` calls return a type.
-Note that we have to load the assembly of the application that tries to resolve the type, not the assembly that contains the type (that wouldn't work)!
+[As I pointed out in an earlier blog post](https://timbussmann.github.io/2021/10/18/assembly-resolving.html), using `Assembly.LoadFrom` can change the loading behavior quite a bit.

+It doesn't just affect how/where it loads assembly from (e.g. if you can load assemblies from disk, that you're not referencing in your `deps.json` file) but also the version resolving behavior.

+If we add a little `Assembly.LoadFrom("MyConsoleApp.dll");` (note that in .NET, we need to load the DLL, not the exe file), suddenly, all `Type.GetType` calls return a type.

+Note: we have to load the assembly of the application that tries to resolve the type, not the assembly that contains the type—that wouldn't work!

 ```
 MyLibrary.DemoClass, MyLibrary, Version=2.0.0.0, Culture=neutral, PublicKeyToken=null